robertosillitti/Deep-learning-project/README.md

 ## Methodology and results

-First, we implemented a multitask model to jointly predict gender and ethnicity.
-For age prediction, we built a regression model that reuses the classification backbone, leveraging the facial features already learned during multitask training.
+First, we implemented a multitask model to jointly predict gender and ethnicity, then for age prediction, we built a regression model that reuses the classification backbone, leveraging the facial features already learned during multitask training.

 ### Data preprocessing